jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/20b_results_of_syntheses.md

 title: "20b.
 Results of syntheses – Statistical results"
 summary:
     title: 20b.
 Statistical results
+writing_guide:
+    text: |
+        Did you make it clear which statistical synthesis results were pre-specified in your protocol, and which were not?

+        For each meta-analyses, report the summary estimate, standard error or confidence interval, and a measure of statistical heterogeneity (e.g. 𝜏2, I2, prediction interval)

+        If you used another statistical synthesis method such as summarizing effect estimates, or combining p values, report the synthesized result and a measure of precision.
+Or you could simply present the number of studies and total sample size).

+        If the statistical synthesis method does not yield an estimate of effect (e.g. as is the case when P values are combined), report the relevant statistics (e.g. P value from the statistical test), along with an interpretation of the result that is consistent with the question addressed by the synthesis method.

+        Clearly describe the direction of the effect for each synthesis (e.g. fewer events in the intervention group, or higher pain in the comparator group).

+        Did you synthesize mean differences?
+If so, specify the unit of measurement for each synthesis, (e.g. kilograms or pounds), the upper and lower limits of the measurement scale (e.g. 0 to 10 on a pain scale), the direction of benefit (e.g. higher scores denote higher severity of pain), and the minimally important difference you have specified in your methods.

+        Did you synthesize standardised mean differences?
+If so, give the details of the instrument the effect estimate is being re-expressed to.
 ---

 Present results of all statistical syntheses conducted.
 If meta-analysis was done, present for each the summary estimate and its precision (such as confidence/credible interval) and measures of statistical heterogeneity.
 If comparing groups, describe the direction of the effect.